 With over 30 years experience in aquaculture, Tropical’s farms are among the most advanced and established in the industry.
 View our Corporate Brochure to learn more.

 CONSISTENT QUALITY & SUPPLY

-Tropical is partnered with 11 tilapia farms that are geographically distributed throughout Ecuador, Colombia, and Brazil to ensure quality and continuity of supply.
+Tropical is partnered with tilapia farms that are geographically distributed throughout Mexico, Ecuador, Colombia and Brazil to ensure quality and continuity of supply.
 This extensive network combined with five dedicated processing plants, four daily points of entry into the United States and Canada and six distribution centers enables us to successfully avoid interruptions in supply.

 Combined, our farms produce roughly 100 million pounds of live fish per year.
 In order to consistently produce at such capacities a harmonious relationship balance between farm, environment and local community has to be ensured.